 When it comes to tracking the latest wedding trends, wedding photographers are my go-to source.
 Why?
 Professional wedding photographers attend a wedding almost every weekend, and they’re trained to focus on the details.

 That means that your photographer is a wealth of helpful industry info.
-And most, like my friend Lauren of Lauren Louise Photography, are more than happy to share their insider tips with their clients (and bloggers like me!).
+And most, like my friend Lauren of Lauren Louise Collective, are more than happy to share their insider tips with their clients (and bloggers like me!).

 Today, we’re focusing on the bar, which can be a source of conflict and concern for many couples planning their weddings.
 While some are firmly committed to providing an open bar, others may worry about the cost, and the tendency of some guests to overindulge.
 But does just serving beer and wine seem boring?